MicrosoftDocs/PowerShell-Docs/dsc/DscForEngineers.md

 ## "I have PowerShell, why do I need Desired State Configuration?"

+DSC configurations separate intent, or "what I want to do", from execution, or "how I want to do it."
+This means the logic of execution is contained within the resources.
+Users do not have to know how to implement or deploy a feature when a DSC resource for that feature is available.
+This allows the user to focus on the structure of their deployment.

-PowerShell scripts should look like this:
+As an example, PowerShell scripts should look like this:
 ```powershell
 # Create a share in Windows Server 8
 New-SmbShare -Name MyShare -Path C:\Demo\Temp -FullAccess Alice -ReadAccess Bob